-A familiar face returned to Pittsburgh on this date, but this time it is an owner, although his playing days are quite done yet.
-Also, there were some big moments for a couple of the National Hockey League’s earliest stars on Sept.
-1. So. let’s begin our daily trip back in time to relive all the top moments from this date.
+A familiar face returned to Pittsburgh on this date, but this time as an owner.
+Also, there were some big moments for a couple of the NHL’s earliest stars.
+Let’s begin our daily trip back in time to relive all the top moments from Sept.
+1.

 Lemieux Moves to the Owner’s Box